MeadowlarkEngineering/raceblindredact-cli/README.md

 The following command line options are available.

 - **--version** Display the version of the redact CLI tool
+- **--token <token>** Set the API token to use
-- **--mode** Set the redaction mode.
+- **--mode {image,text}** Set the redaction mode.
 There are two modes.
   - **text** In text mode, text is extracted and then redacted.
 The output document does not have the formatting of the input document.
   - **image** In image mode, the original layout of the input is preserved in the output.
 This is the *default* mode if not otherwise specified.
-- **-api-url** The URL of the redaction service.
+- **-api-url <url>** The URL of the redaction service.
 This defaults to https://api.raceblindredact.com and should not be changed unless specifically instructed by support staff for troubleshooting purposes.

 ### Errors